 After getting the assembly back in double check the fan blades again for proper spin.
 You don’t want to damage anything when power is applied and they spin fast.

 After the assembly is back into place the wiring can be reconnected.
 This is where the picture taken earlier come into play.

 Here is what the colors are for in most cases.
 Some units may be different.
-If there is a problem look at the schematic for the furnace.

 White wire is for the blower